eugeneai/talk-yantai-2023-12-18/README.md

-# Yantai University presentation of AI research at ISDCT SB RAS
+# Shandong, China presentation of AI research at ISDCT SB RAS

 To reconstruct the presentation TeXLive must be installed including LuaLaTeX.